panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 ![Event Loop](./images/Selection_027.png)

-The callstack is empty.
+The call stack is empty.
 The script execution has been completed.

 ## 4. Summary

-The answer to the question why an immediately resolved promise is processed faster than an immediately timed out timer is simple.
+The answer to the question of why an immediately resolved promise is processed faster than an immediately timed out timer is simple.

 The event loop *priorities* dequeuing jobs from the job queue over the tasks from the task queue.